Harmony (2010 film)

-Harmony (Korean: 하모니) is a 2010 South Korean film starring Kim Yunjin and Na Moon-hee about a group of women in prison who start a choir.
+Harmony (Korean: 하모니) is a 2010 South Korean drama film starring Kim Yunjin and Na Moon-hee about a group of women in prison who start a choir.

 It sold 3,045,009 tickets, making it the 5th best selling film of the year in Korea.

 Plot

 Hong Jeong-hye is sentenced to serve 10 years in prison after killing her abusive husband.
 Pregnant at the time of her arrest, she gives birth to a baby boy behind bars but must give him up for adoption according to the law.

 One day she sets out to start a choir with the help of Kim Moon-ok, a fellow inmate on death row for killing her adulterous husband and mistress.
 The prison chief promises her a special outing with her baby if she succeeds.